 - Address: Viale Vaticano, Roma, Italy

 The History of the Vatican Museums

-Successive Popes added to the collections, the building projects and the number of Museums.
-Some of the key Museums and collections include:
+Successive Popes added to the collections, the building projects, and the number of Museums.
+Some of the essential Museums and collections include:

 - Pinacoteca Vaticana (art gallery)